Visa requirements for Lebanese citizens: Non-ordinary passports

-Holders of Diplomatic, Service, and Official passports issued by the Republic of Lebanon have visa-free or visa on arrival (VoA) access to the following additional countries and territories (both mutual and unilateral):
+Holders of diplomatic, official or service passports issued by the Republic of Lebanon have visa-free or visa on arrival access to the following additional countries and territories (both mutual and unilateral):

 Non-visa restrictions

 Consular protection abroad

 Diplomatic Missions of the Republic of Lebanon are to advance the interests of the Republic of Lebanon, and to serve and protect the citizens of the Republic of Lebanon.
 There are currently 104 diplomatic missions of the Republic of Lebanon abroad.
 See also List of diplomatic missions of Lebanon.